Many things other people are aiming to do in their lives I have no interest in. Here is what I’d like to squeeze in:

 60. Rebuild an engine

-61. Get a free upgrade to First Class.
-Done.
+DONE 61.
+Get a free upgrade to first class.
 The lovely people at Delta graciously upgraded us on our honeymoon.
 Try it.
-And fly Delta!
+And fly Delta! 😉

 62. Go a week without electricity, maybe on a canoe trip in Northern Ontario, or maybe on a sailing trip somewhere warm.